2024-25 Catalogs

 The department’s field of study includes religious expressions from many cultures and in every period of history.
 Systematic study of this rich world of expression employs the widest range of academic tools and competencies, from the skills of the literary critic and historian to the analytic abilities of the social scientist and anthropologist.
 Because of this broad base, study in the department promotes fundamental academic skills and critical judgment and provides deeper understanding of national and international cultures.
 Thus, the religious studies major provides students with a foundation to pursue careers in business, government, counseling, law, medicine and journalism, as well as advanced professional study in religion.
 The department offers the BA in Religious Studies.
 A minor is also available.

-Students are encouraged to pursue dual majors that combine religion with other interests.
+Students are encouraged to pursue additional majors or degrees that combine religion with other interests.
 A double major is a good way of integrating two related areas of interest, such as related humanities and social science fields (Psychology, Political Science, History, English, Ancient Mediterranean Studies).
-Students looking forward to a career in medicine or the sciences may use a double major (Biology or Chemistry, for instance) to ensure a thorough background in the humanities to balance their scientific studies.
+Students looking forward to a career in medicine or the sciences may seek a dual degree (BS in Biology or Engineering, for instance) to ensure a thorough background in the humanities to balance their scientific studies.
 Usually minor or related field requirements for each major are satisfied by major courses in the other department.
 Consult with departmental advisors about specifics.

 While MU does not offer graduate degrees specifically in religious studies, the University does offer graduate degrees opportunities in a number of related areas, both within the College of Arts and Science, and in the other Schools and Colleges that make up the University.
 The catalog provides a complete list of these degree options.